7 Summer Fundraising Ideas That Actually Work

 Charge a participation fee depending on the activity you choose to organize (i.e. if you choose to organize the walk, you’ll charge less than if you organized camping).

-Furthermore, depending on the activity, limit the age and fitness levels of your participants.
+Consider what you have planned for the field trip, depending on the exact activities, you might need to limit the age and fitness levels of your participants.

 If you are looking for more fundraising ideas, we have a list of 100+ effective fundraising ideas.